+C13 An plica tion Fee C I J \neg piica

+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Yes No

+Does your institution have an application fee?
+X

+Amount of application fee: \$70

+Yes No

+Can it be waived for applicants with financial need? Х

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+Χ Same fee

+Free

+Reduced

+Yes No

-✓ If your institution has waived its application fee for the Fall 2021 admission cycle p lease select no. Does your institution have an application fee?
-Yes 🗆 No Amount of application fee: \$70 Can it be waived for applicants with financial need? ✓ Yes ✓ No If you have an application fee and an on-line application option, plea se indicate policy for st tudents who apply on-line ☑ Same Fee☐ Free☐ Reduced Can on-line application fee be waived for applicants with financial no eed? ⊠ Yes □ No C14.
-Application closing date Does your institution have an application closing date?
-Yes No) Date Application closing date (fall) January 7th Priority Date C15.
-Are first-time, first-year students accepted for terms other than the fall?
-Yes No C16.
-Notification to applicants of admission decision sent (fill in one of only) □ On a rolling basis beginning (date): Click or tap here to enter to □ By (date): Click or tap here to enter text. ☑ Other: Late March ext.
-C17.
-Reply policy for admitted applicants (fill in one only) ✓ Must reply by (date): May 1st ☐ No set date ☐ Must reply by May 1st or within Click or tap here to enter text. ☐ Other: Click or tap here to enter text. weeks if notified thereas fter Deadline for housing deposit (MMDD): May 1st Amount of housing deposit: \$500 Refundable if student does not enroll? ✓ Yes, in full☐ Yes, in part☐ No
+Can on-line application fee be waived with financial need? for applicants x C14 Application closing date Yes No Does your institution have an application n closing date? Х Date Application closing date (fall) January 7th Priority Date Yes No C15 Are first-time, first-year students according epted for terms oth er than the fall? x X Notification to applicants of admission On a rolling basis beginning (date): By (date): Other: Late March in one only) Reply policy for admitted applicants -, X Must reply by (date): No set date May 1st - Must reply by May 1st or within Other: weeks if notified d thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: May 1st \$500 - - Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to p ostpone enrollment after admission?
+X INU If yes, maximum period of postponement: One year, unless serving required military service or mission work.
+C19 Early admission of high school stude nts Yes No Does your institution allow high school stime, first-year (freshman) students one 103 x graduation? year or more before riigir scriooi ^

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: One year, unless serving required military service or mission work.
-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ☑ No C20.
-Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 1st First or only early decision plan notification date: Late December Other early decision plan closing date: January 7th Other early decision plan notification date: Mid-February For the Fall 2020 entering class: Number of early decision applications received by your institution: 577 Number of applicants admitted under early decision plan: 398 Please provide significant details about your early decision plan: EDI and EDII C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: November 1st Early action notification date: Late December Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No rr ··· D1.
-Does your institution enroll transfer students? ⊠ Yes □ N
+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

+Yes No

+If "yes," please complete the following:

+First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

+November 1st

+Late December

+January 7th

+Mid-February

+For the Fall 2021 entering class:

+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

+C22 Early action

+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+Yes No x

+If "yes," please complete the following:

+Early action closing date Early action notification date

+November 1st Late December

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+Yes No x